proseline/proseline-next/DESIGN.md

 ## Distributing

-Clients contribute work to a project by creating and sharing project-specific **logs**.
+Participants contribute work to a project by creating and sharing project-specific **logs**.
 Each log consists of **entries** for contributions to the project made with that particular client.

 One member of a project may contribute to the project with multiple clients.
 For example, they might use the proseline.com web app on their laptop, smartphone, and desktop.